Fire Force: Plot

 Shinra Kusakabe is a third generation pyrokinetic youth who gained the nickname "Devil's Footprints" for his ability to ignite his feet at will, and was ostracized as a child for the fire that killed his mother and younger brother Sho twelve years ago.
 He joins Special Fire Force Company 8, which features other pyrokinetics who dedicated themselves to ending the Infernal attacks for good while investigating Companies 1 through 7 for potential corruption in their ranks.
-Shinra begins to learn that the fire that killed his mother was a cover for Sho to be taken by the White Clad, a doomsday cult behind the Infernal attacks with agents within the facets of the Tokyo Empire.
-Company 8 and their allies oppose the White Clad while learning of their goal to gather eight individuals like Shinra and Sho to repeat the Great Cataclysm for an ancient being who manipulated humanity for that very purpose.
+Shinra begins to learn that the fire that killed his mother was a cover for Sho to be taken by the White-Clad, a doomsday cult behind the Infernal attacks with agents within the facets of the Tokyo Empire.
+Company 8 and their allies oppose the White-Clad while learning of their goal to gather eight individuals like Shinra and Sho to repeat the Great Cataclysm for an ancient being who manipulated humanity for that very purpose.

 Media

 Manga

-Fire Force, written and illustrated by Atsushi Ohkubo, was serialized in Kodansha's shōnen manga magazine Weekly Shōnen Magazine from September 23, 2015, to February 22, 2022.
+Written and illustrated by Atsushi Ohkubo, Fire Force was serialized in Kodansha's shōnen manga magazine Weekly Shōnen Magazine from September 23, 2015, to February 22, 2022.
 In the final chapter, it is hinted that Fire Force is connected to Ohkubo's other manga series Soul Eater.
 Kodansha collected its 304 chapters in thirty-four tankōbon volumes, released from February 17, 2016, to May 17, 2022.

 The series is licensed for English release in North America by Kodansha USA, which published the volumes from November 8, 2016, to October 3, 2023.
+A 12-volume omnibus edition was released by the publisher from November 29, 2022, to September 17, 2024.